kevin-bernardi/CudaGrid3D/README.md

 The function `arrayToPointcloud` can also rototranslate all the points based on the CudaTransform3D object passed to the function.
 The CudaTransform3D is a struct that contains the vector of translation and the matrix of rotation.
 These informations are needed to rotate and translate the pointcloud.
 To rototranslate the pointcloud just pass the CudaTransform3D as the last argument of the function.
-This function in GPU accelerated.
+This function is GPU accelerated.
 If your applications requires pointcloud rototranslation, doing it using this function will result in better performance.

 ## Create a Random Pointcloud